LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 -----------------------------

 So far, the book has covered how to setup a Git repository on the local machine, also known as **local development**.
-One of the benefits of using a VCS is storage of backups incase something happens to your machine or you want to share your code with others.
+One of the benefits of using a VCS is storage of backups in case something happens to your machine or you want to share your code with others.
 Instead of keeping a Git repository only on a local machine, the code base is in a **remote repository**, allowing any programmers working on it keep copies on their local machine.